Notes / Build logs

 Asset state

-Each asset has identity, location, status, inspection history, and open-work indicators.
-Status filters keep the map useful when there are too many points to scan manually.
+Each asset has identity, location, status, history, and open-work indicators.
+Filters keep the map scannable.

 Inspections

-Inspection screens model the field path: pick an asset, record condition, capture notes, and leave a timestamped trail for status changes.
+Inspection screens model the field path: pick an asset, record condition, capture notes, and timestamp the change.

 Work orders

-Work orders turn inspection findings into assignable tasks tied to the selected asset, current status, and supervisor review path.
+Work orders turn findings into tasks tied to the asset, status, and supervisor review.

 Imports

-The import screen stays inside sample data.
-A real system would need schema checks, duplicate detection, coordinate validation, rollback behavior, and row-level errors.
+The import screen uses sample data.
+Production needs schema checks, duplicate detection, coordinate validation, rollback, and row errors.

 Empty states